-With the advent of the Cloud and a push by organizations the world over to off-load their infrastructure from data centers into the Cloud, the natural evolution of software development paradigms has also shifted.
+With the advent of the cloud, and a push by organizations the world over to off-load their infrastructure from data centers into the cloud, the natural evolution of software development paradigms has also shifted.
 Companies are looking for solutions for higher quality, greater up-time, increased redundancy, and shorter development pipelines for their software products.
-This is turn is being driven by their own customer base demanding constantly updated and defect-free software.
+This in turn is being driven by their own customer base demanding constantly updated and defect-free software.

 The idea of Continuous Development and Continuous Integration is a relatively straight-forward concept, although execution of its implementation can provide its own set of challenges depending on the needs of the client.
-With CD/CI, the idea is to allow a development team to rapidly deploy changes from a lower environment to another one either for additional testing and validation or even to a production environment where its ready to be consumed by the end-user.
+With CD/CI, the idea is to allow a development team to rapidly deploy changes from a lower environment to another one for either additional testing and validation, or to a production environment where its ready to be consumed by the end-user.

 Not only does this allow a development team time to focus on their true tasks of developing solutions and fixing issues, but the team also only needs to be engaged should an issue come up during the automated deployment or testing that takes place after each build.

 It also requires that, ideally, each developer is checking in their code changes to the main branch of code several times a day.
 Once this is accomplished, a fully implemented and configured CD/CI environment will automatically execute processes that will update databases, point indexes to the new build, and execute a standard suite of tests against the newly released code to make certain that no regressions have occurred in the latest build.

 ClearScale has taken this basic model and adapted it numerous times for our clients with modifications to the approach that recognize and respect the development lifecycle or business requirements and concerns that each client has.
 In each case, we leverage existing toolsets and services in AWS design to execute specific paths or actions based on how they interact with other components.

 A common approach that ClearScale adheres to when deploying a solution for a customer in AWS typically involves the following: